What Pay Per Click Ads Can Do For Your Business

 - First position bid estimate

-- Google provides several bidding options to choose from like you can choose to manually set your bids for clicks on your ads or let Google do it for you.
+- Google gives you several bidding options, such as manually setting your bids for ad clicks or letting Google do it for you.

-- The budget you choose for your Pay Per Click Ads depends entirely on you.
-If you set a maximum monthly budget, you will only pay for clicks within that budget.
+- The budget you set for your Pay Per Click Ads is entirely up to you.
+If you set a monthly maximum budget, you will only pay for clicks that fall within that limit.

-- Google explains how much you spend per click, which changes from time to time, depends on many factors such as:
+- Google explains how much you spend per click, which varies depending on a variety of factors such as:

 - How much competing advertisers in your area are spending